Management Degree Program

 Through the master’s degree in the field of management you:

 - Study the core elements of management knowledge and skill, including accounting, organizational behavior, economic theory, finance, marketing, and strategy.

 - Develop an advanced understanding of leadership, corporate responsibility, digital media, and business communications, including mediation and negotiation.

 - Gain insight into the latest management theories and practices through case studies, instructor lectures, group projects, and active learning experiences.

 - Get started.
 You begin by completing three stipulated degree courses as outlined on the degree requirements page.
 This coursework establishes your commitment and ability to perform well as a Harvard student.

 - Continue your studies, online and on campus.
-As you progress through the program, you choose from courses offered on campus or online, in the fall, January session, spring, or summer.
-You are required to take at least four courses on campus.
-Weekend on-campus options available.
+As you progress through the program, you choose from courses offered on campus or online, year round in the fall, spring, or summer.
+You are required to take at least four or two courses on campus, depending upon the track.